-Photobiomodulation, commonly known as light therapy, has gained significant attention in recent years for its potential to alleviate acute and chronic pain.
+Photobiomodulation, commonly known as red-light therapy, has gained significant attention in recent years for its potential to alleviate acute and chronic pain.
 By reducing inflammation and promoting tissue repair, light therapy offers a non-invasive, drug-free alternative for pain management.
 This article will explore the science behind light therapy for pain relief and highlight five influential research papers that have shaped our understanding of its effectiveness.

 How Light Therapy Works for Pain Relief

 Light therapy utilizes specific wavelengths of light, typically in the red and near-infrared spectrum, to stimulate cellular processes within the body.
 When tissue absorbs light at these wavelengths, it triggers a series of events at the cellular level, leading to reduction in inflammation and pain.
 The key mechanisms involved in pain relief through light therapy include:

 - Increased cellular energy production: Light therapy stimulates the mitochondria, the cell's energy-producing structures, to produce more adenosine triphosphate (ATP), which fuels various cellular processes, including tissue repair and regeneration.